beanssmart/smartbeans-doc/docs/reference/config/boolean.md

 ---
 sidebar_position: 20
-description: "Switches representing a boolean config parameter."
+description: "A switch representing a boolean config parameter."
 title: Boolean
 ---

-# Boolean Config
+# Boolean config

 The `ConfigBoolean` can be used to create a configuration switch in Home Assistant to enable or disable a feature of the bean.
 Technically, it represents a configurable `boolean` value in the bean that can be controlled through a Home